mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

   scannable-cite: false # only relevant when your compiling to scannable-cite .odt
   client: zotero # defaults to zotero
   author-in-text: false # when true, enabled fake author-name-only cites by replacing it with the text of the last names of the authors
-  csl-style: harvard # pre-fill the style
+  csl-style: harvard-manchester-metropolitan-university # pre-fill the style
 layout: post
 categories: chapter
 title: Finding Chapter One - Missions
 ---

 ## Other Documents